 We also have to remember that fully choosing one's path in life is not something most of us can do without significant effort.
 This is because free will is mostly an illusion save for those few who have become mostly or fully conscious of their emotions, their thoughts and intent.
 As a result most of us are not fully cognizant of how we manifest the experiences we have and make choices based more on thoughts we are not conscious of than those we are.
 When we are not in conscious control of our minds our acts have less to do with free will and more to do with the momentum of our past.
 We are reacting to our own previous reactions and not what is occurring here and now.
 This limits not only choices but possibilities as well.

 We cannot find our "path" by thinking about it.
 In fact, we want to keep our mind out of it as much as possible.
-This is because the reason we have not found it is because of the thoughts in our minds.
-The mind is based on the past and if it could have figured it out already we would have.
+The reason is our minds and the thoughts we have created in it just get in the way .
+The mind is based on the past and if it could have figured it out we already would have.
 Also, our minds tend to take the path of least resistance, and have their own subjective and almost invariably ego based needs and preferences.
-It can have us convinced that the one thing we actually need is not good us.
+It can have us convinced that the one thing we actually need is not good for us.

 When we consider notions of what we should be doing in our lives one thing is clear - we need to get our minds out of the way as much as possible.
 If we cannot it is a clear indication that being able to do this more is something we should be working on.
 I will not go into how we can do this as there are many essays on the Twin Powers website, in this curriculum and the General Writings section about it.

 Fundamentally, the experiences we have are based on what we need to learn.
-This is why it is immensely important to work on what life is presenting to us here and now.
+This is why it I cannot overstate the importance of working on what our life is presenting to us here and now.
 The more we do this the more we come to know and understand who and what we are.
-This makes it easier to see things as they are.
-In turn, this helps us make better choices, ones not merely based on the past.
+Doing so also makes it easier to see things as they are, which in turn helps us make better choices, ones not merely based on the past.
 There is no way around this regardless of what path we decide to take in life.
 Why?
 It is because we cannot avoid our lessons and the secret has always been "Know thyself."
 This is how we become more consciously aware and gain more free will opening up whole new possibilities and opportunities.